HIPAA Privacy Statement

 Notice of Privacy Practices for the Use and Disclosure of Protected Health Information ("Notice")

 We reserve the right to change our privacy practices, procedures, and terms of this HIPAA Privacy Statement and to make new provisions effective for all protected health information we maintain, as allowed by law.
-Should our information practices change, we will post the revised notice on our website at countryfinancial.com and notify you about the revised notice at the next mailing we send to you at the address you have given us.
-If you have any questions about this notice, please contact us using the “How to Contact Us” section at the end of this notice.
+Should our information practices change, we will post the revised Notice on our website at countryfinancial.com and notify you about the revised Notice at the next mailing we send to you at the address you have given us.
+If you have any questions about this Notice, please contact us.
+Contact information is provided in the “How to Contact Us” section at the end of this Notice.

 What Information is Protected?

-Your protected health information -- from now on referred to as “information” -- is a combination of both your medical information and individually identifiable information.
+Your protected health information is a combination of both your medical information and individually identifiable information.
 Medical information is your personal or health information that was created or received by a healthcare provider or health plan and relates to:

 - physical or mental health conditions